 I probably brought way more items for my bed than the average student, mostly because I spend a lot of time in bed recovering from migraines.
 As a result, I probably have one of the coziest beds on campus.

 The Urbio Perch is a wall storage system that uses command strips and magnets.
-I use Urbio boards on both my walls and on furniture- I attach pens and highlights to the side of my desk, toiletries to the side of my dresser, and I have four boards on my wall that contain my hair dryer, chargers, winter items, and important papers.
+I use Urbio boards on both my walls and on furniture- I attach pens and highlights to the side of my desk, toiletries to the side of my dresser, and four boards on my wall containing my hairdryer, chargers, winter items, and important papers.
 Stay tuned for a post on how they look in my dorm room.

 This is a new addition to my electronics collection, but it has been an amazing tool.
-I wrote a full review on it, but some of the many things I use it for include as a talking clock, timer/alarm, weather forecasts, calculator, news source, and especially for music.
+I wrote a full review on it, but some of the many things I use for inclusion are a talking clock, timer/alarm, weather forecasts, calculator, news source, and music.

 - $30 Echo Dot on Amazon

 - 6 Ways Amazon Alexa Can Help With Homework